NoiseStudio/docs/GitWorkflow.md

 * It is allowed to use commands such as `git rebase`, however, it is not allowed to overwrite commit dates.

-> When there is no project version yet created, `dev` branch doesn't exist on repository and `master` should be used as `dev` branch for first project version.
+> When project version hasn't been created yet, `dev` branch can't exist in repository and `master` should be used as `dev` branch for first project version.